crateio/distutils2/docs/source/pypi.rst

 facilities to access the Python Package Index (named "pypi", and avalaible on the url `http://pypi.python.org`.

-There is two ways to retreive data from pypi: using the *simple* API, and using *XML-RPC*.
+There is two ways to retrieve data from pypi: using the *simple* API, and using *XML-RPC*.
 The first one is in fact a set of HTML pages avalaible at `http://pypi.python.org/simple/`.
-In order to reduce the overload caused by running distant methods on the pypi server (by using the XML-RPC methods), the best way to retreive informations is by using the simple API.
+In order to reduce the overload caused by running distant methods on the pypi server (by using the XML-RPC methods), the best way to retrieve informations is by using the simple API.

 Distutils2 provides two python modules to ease the work with those two APIs:
 `distutils2.pypi.simple` and `distutils2.pypi.xmlrpc`.